Amgen Inc. (NASDAQ:AMGN) Holdings Trimmed by LGT Group Foundation

 Analysts Set New Price Targets

 A number of research firms have recently weighed in on AMGN.
-StockNews.com began coverage on Amgen in a research note on Thursday, October 5th.
-They set a “strong-buy” rating for the company.
-Oppenheimer raised their price objective on Amgen from $280.00 to $290.00 and gave the company an “outperform” rating in a research note on Monday.
-Argus raised their price objective on Amgen from $260.00 to $280.00 and gave the company a “buy” rating in a research note on Monday, September 18th.
+Jefferies Financial Group raised their price target on Amgen from $275.00 to $310.00 and gave the stock a “buy” rating in a research note on Monday, August 14th.
+Mizuho raised their price objective on Amgen from $214.00 to $223.00 and gave the company a “neutral” rating in a research note on Monday, August 14th.
 Credit Suisse Group cut their price objective on Amgen from $220.00 to $200.00 in a research note on Wednesday, July 12th.
-Finally, Royal Bank of Canada raised their price objective on Amgen from $250.00 to $253.00 and gave the company a “sector perform” rating in a research note on Friday, August 4th.
+Truist Financial reissued a “hold” rating and issued a $260.00 price objective on shares of Amgen in a research note on Tuesday, September 5th.
+Finally, StockNews.com started coverage on Amgen in a research note on Thursday, October 5th.
+They issued a “strong-buy” rating on the stock.
 Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the company.
 According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $271.65.

 Amgen Profile